Scholarships

 • The scholarship is a maximum of $12,500 per year for a total of 4 years ($50,000 max award), dependent on Satisfactory Academic Progress.

-• This scholarship can be combined with the Early Enrollment Scholarship and the Tiber Health Alumni Scholarship, as long as the applicant complies with the requirements.
+• This scholarship can only be combined with the Early Enrollment Scholarship as long as the applicant complies with the requirements.

-• In the case of a combination of scholarships, the International scholarship will be applied first, Early Enrollment Scholarship next, followed by the Tiber Health Alumni scholarship which will be based on the remaining balance after the application of any additional scholarships.
+• In the case of a combination of scholarships, the International scholarship will be applied first, Early Enrollment Scholarship next, which will be based on the remaining balance after the application of any additional scholarships.

 • This scholarship cannot be combined with the Resident Scholarship.